mlan/docker-postfix-amavis/README.md

 ```

 The receiver can use the public key (value of the p tag) to then decrypt the hash value in the header field, and at the same time recalculate the hash value for the mail message (headers and body) that was received.

+## ClamAV, virus signatures and memory usage

+ClamAV holds search strings and regular expression in memory.
+The algorithms used are from the 1970s and are very memory efficient.
+The problem is the huge number of virus signatures.
+This leads to the algorithms' data-structures growing quite large.
+Consequently, The minimum recommended system requirements are for using [ClamAV](https://www.clamav.net/documents/introduction) is 1GiB.